mtoons/typst_to_text/README.md

 $ typst_to_text (u_n) n in NN
 (uₙ) n ∈ ℕ
 ```
-## Bugs
-Chars that are not alphabetical, part of a known symbol or a known shorthand are ignored.

 ## Info
 As this is my first rust project I'm very open to feedback and contibutions on what i could improve.